dwarvesf/WeAreHiring/archived/Android.md

 ---
 tags:
-  - dwarves
+  - career
   - hiring
 title: Android
-date:
+date: 2022-07-21
-description:
+description: WE ARE LOOKING FOR AN ANDROID DEVELOPER TO JOIN OUR TEAM IN SAIGON.
+Join a team of developers and designers dedicated to creating products people love to use.
 authors:
+- nikki
-menu: hiring
+menu: memo
 type: hiring
 show_frontmatter: true
 ---
 # Android Developer
 WE ARE LOOKING FOR AN ANDROID DEVELOPER TO JOIN OUR TEAM IN SAIGON.
-Join a team of developers and designers dedicated to creating products people love to use
+Join a team of developers and designers dedicated to creating products people love to use.

 ## About Us
 Found in 2014, Dwarves Foundation is an innovation service firm.
 [We stand for the craftsmanship](../additional-info/what-we-stand-for.md) in software development.
 Our woodland is a sum of great technology, engineering culture, and smart people.
 The numbers speak for themselves: